cpouchon/ORTHOSKIM/README.md

 Primula_marginata_175080_PHA007227_BGN_ID	5	124986	192.91
 ```

-This can provide an indication about contaminant that can not be identified during the assembly cleaning (*e.g.* plant-plant contaminants, host-parasite DNA contaminant, chimeric contigs).
+This can provide an indication about contaminants that can not be identified during the assembly cleaning (*e.g.* plant-plant contaminants, host-parasite DNA contaminants, chimeric contigs).
 For a 150kb chloroplast genome, we expect to have a reconstructed size over 125Kb (*i.e.* with only one inverted repeat).
-In the above example, `Primula_acaulis_175104_PHA007169_RSZ_RSZAXPI000864-106` is doubtful as it shows a higher reconstructed size and number of chloroplast contigs thant expected.
-In such case, user can check all genes captured for this sample before to include it on the alignment procedure if chloroplast sequences from another organism were captured, or if it can correspond to a chimeric contig.
+In the above example, `Primula_acaulis_175104_PHA007169_RSZ_RSZAXPI000864-106` is doubtful as it shows a higher reconstructed size and number of chloroplast contigs than expected.
+In such a case, the user can check all genes captured for this sample before including it in the alignment procedure, to see if chloroplast sequences from another organism were captured, or if it could correspond to a chimeric contig.
 Users can choose the *COVCUTOFF* option during the capture.

-#### 3.5.3. checking of captured sequences
+### 3.5.3.
+Checking of Captured Sequences

-Once sequence were captured, users can use the `-m checking` mode on some sequences to check the family rank found for each library.
-A BLAST is processed on NCBI database, and a taxonomic comparison is made according to the given taxID of the library.
+Once sequences are captured, users can use the `-m checking` mode on some sequences to check the family rank found for each library.
+A BLAST is processed on the NCBI database, and a taxonomic comparison is made according to the given taxID of the library.

 `>` **list of commands**